Here’s What “Defunding the Police” Means to Me

 From Paris to Pretoria to Taipei to Toulouse to Monrovia to Mashhad to Stockholm to Sydney to Seoul to London to Istanbul to Bethlehem and Jerusalem, the world has let loose one loud cry for justice in the murder of Floyd.
 In many of these cities, local people have added their own Indigenous, migrant, or other marginalized groups to their appeal for equity and inclusion.

 This is a turning point, an opportunity for all of us here in America to reimagine society.
-If the country could be made safer, better, and finally offer equal justice for all, then let’s continue to educate ourselves by listening to these podcasts about race, read these essential books about racism, and read these books about race to your kids so we can move forward—together.
+If the country could be made safer, better, and finally offer equal justice for all, then let’s continue to educate ourselves by listening to these podcasts about race and read these essential books about racism so we can move forward—together.

 Next, donate your money or time to one of these 14 charities and organizations that need your support right now.